-Discover Teqvoly: Teqball Meets Volleyball!
-Looking for another exciting way to enjoy the curved table?
-The Toronto Teqball Sport Club is thrilled to introduce Teqvoly – a dynamic and recreational sport that uniquely fuses the fast-paced action of teqball with the familiar rules of volleyball!
+Discover Teqvoly: where Teqball meets volleyball!
+Are you looking for an exciting new way to enjoy the innovative curved table?
+The Toronto Teqball Sport Club is thrilled to introduce Teqvoly – a dynamic recreational sport that uniquely combines the fast-paced action of teqball with the familiar rules of volleyball!
 Teqvoly transforms the innovative curved Teqball table for hand-based play.
-Players use their hands, arms, and forearms to hit the ball over the net, aiming to make it bounce on the opponent's side of the table.
+Players utilize their hands, arms, and forearms to hit the ball over the net, aiming to make it bounce on the opponent's side of the table.
 This fantastic blend of strategy, teamwork, and quick reflexes provides a challenging yet incredibly enjoyable workout.
-Why You'll Love Teqvoly: Accessible Fun: Easy to learn for anyone familiar with volleyball, yet offers a fresh, engaging challenge.
-Great Workout: A fantastic way to enhance agility, hand-eye coordination, and stamina in a low-impact environment.
-Team Play: Perfect for doubles, promoting communication and collaboration with your partner.
+Why You'll Love Teqvoly: Accessible Fun: It's easy to learn for anyone familiar with volleyball, while also offering a fresh, engaging challenge.
+Great Workout: Teqvoly is a fantastic way to enhance agility, hand-eye coordination, and stamina in a low-impact environment.
+Team Play: Perfect for doubles, it promotes communication and collaboration with your partner.
 Unique Experience: Experience the innovative curved table from a whole new perspective, adding exciting bounces and dynamics to the game.
 Our Teqvoly group is a vibrant part of our club, focusing on recreational play and fostering a friendly, inclusive atmosphere.
 Whether you're a seasoned volleyball player or just looking for a new and entertaining way to stay active, Teqvoly delivers a unique and enjoyable experience.
 Come join us and spike your way to fun!

 Not ready to invest in your own gear?
-At Toronto Teqball Sport Club, we offer convenient equipment rentals for all members, making it easy for you to join in on games and practice sessions without any hassle.
+At Toronto Teqball Sport Club, we provide convenient equipment rentals for all members, making it easy for you to participate in games and practice sessions without any hassle.

-Teqvoly combines the unique curved Teqball table with the exciting dynamics of volleyball, creating a fast-paced, highly engaging sport played with your hands and arms.
-Here are the core rules to get you started in this thrilling game:
+Teqvoly uniquely combines the curved Teqball table with the thrilling dynamics of volleyball, resulting in a fast-paced, highly engaging sport played using your hands and arms.
+Here are the core rules to help you get started in this exciting game:

 **The Basics**